-Earlier this year, International Airlines Group (IAG), parent company of British Airways and Iberia, announced it would add a US$10 ‘distribution technology charge’ (also called the GDS surcharge) on each airline fare component booked with these 2 carriers, effective 1 November 2017.
+Earlier this year, International Airlines Group (IAG), parent company of British Airways and Iberia, announced it would add a US$10 ‘distribution technology charge’ (also called GDS surcharge) on each airline fare component booked with these 2 carriers, effective 1 November 2017.

 A fare component is typically each segment of a ticket.
 A round-trip ticket of NYC-LON-NYC; would equate to two fare components of NYC-LON and LON-NYC, thus incurring a technology charge of $20.

 CWT has reached an agreement with IAG to avoid the technology charge on bookings made through global distribution systems that have reached an agreement with IAG, which will be referred to as participating GDS platforms.

 Are travelers exempt from the surcharge regardless of the GDS being used to book travel?